Abutilon pitcairnense: Conservation and habitat

 The plant is native to tiny Pitcairn Island (3 by 2 km), a remote island between New Zealand and South America which is mostly known for being settled by the mutineers from HMS Bounty.
 After being considered extinct for twenty years, a single plant was found growing in native forest of Homalium taypau and Metrosideros collina in 2003.
 Vegetative propagation, along with seed from the plant, were used to establish a small population on the island's nursery, with some propagation material also being sent to Trinity College Botanic Gardens, Dublin.
 A landslide killed the only wild plant in 2005, making the plant extinct in the wild.
 Cuttings from the Trinity College collection were taken to the National Botanic Gardens of Ireland, Glasnevin in 2007, and later to the Royal Botanical Gardens, Kew.

 The forest where the plant is native is threatened by invasive species, with the Homalium taypau trees under competition from Syzygium jambos and Lantana camara.
 Chemical control of the invasive plants, along with reintroduction of native species, have had some success.
-As of 2011, there are plans to attempt the reintroduction of Abutilon pitcairnense to the island.
+In 2011, there were plans to attempt the reintroduction of Abutilon pitcairnense to the island.
 There are also plans for a more thorough search of the island for surviving native plants during July and August, the flowering season of Abutilon pitcairnense.
+In 2018, it was reported that the Royal Botanical Gardens in Kew had stored seeds in the Millennium Seed Bank at Wakehurst and were working on propagating the plant.